kovart/forta-spam-detector/README.md

-# Spam Detector Bot
+# Spam Token Detector

 ## 💬 Description

-This bot is equipped with advanced algorithms that analyze multiple indicators to detect spam tokens.
-These indicators include token metadata analysis, compliance with declared token standards, distribution rationality, and analysis of creator and recipient behavior.
-Additionally, the bot has the ability to adjust its assessment during token monitoring, providing accurate and up-to-date detection of spam tokens.
+This bot detects spam tokens using advanced algorithms that analyze multiple indicators.
+These indicators include token metadata analysis, compliance with declared token standards, distribution rationality and analysis of creator and recipient behavior.
+Additionally, the bot has the ability to adjust its assessment during the lifespan of the token, providing up-to-date characterization of spam tokens.

 ## 🛠️ How it Works

-The bot utilizes a modular system of indicators for analyzing tokens.
+The bot utilizes a modular system of indicators to analyze *all* new tokens.
 The modules are designed to detect both negative indications of spam and positive indications of a legitimate token.

-Each module's result is recorded in the overall token analysis context, which can be used by subsequent modules.
+The result of each module’s analysis is captured in the overall analysis of the token, and can be used by subsequent modules.
 Additionally, some modules can interrupt the execution of other modules and determine the final evaluation of the token, i.e. `ObservationTimeIsOver` module.

-The [TokenAnalyzer](./src/analyzer/analyzer.ts) interprets the final result of the modules and decides whether the token is spam or not.
-When spam is detected, the bot publishes an alert that includes information about the token and the context of the modules used to evaluate it.
-If there are changes during token monitoring, such as when a module finds additional signs of spam, the bot will publish an update alert to indicate the changes.
-If there is a change that alters the evaluation, such as when the bot no longer identifies the token as spam, it will publish an alert instructing Forta Protocol to remove the labels that identify it as spam.
+The [TokenAnalyzer](./src/analyzer/analyzer.ts), which operates like an analysis engine, ingests the results from different modules and determines whether the token is spam or not.
+To summarize the logic applied by the TokenAnalyzer - the presence of negative indicators and an absence of positive indicators, along with the detection of a passive airdrop, suggests the token is spam.
+When a spam determination is made, the bot emits an alert that includes information about the token and the context of the modules used to evaluate it.
+The token contract also receives a persistent label in the Forta Graphql database.
+If there are changes during token monitoring, such as when a module finds additional signs of spam, the bot will emit an updated alert to indicate the change.
+If there is a change that alters the evaluation, such that the token is no longer considered spam, the bot will emit an alert instructing Forta to remove the spam label.

 ## 🕵️‍♀️ Modules